 Since there is such a wide variety of groundfish, many different gear types are used to target them.
 While the trawl fishery harvests most groundfish, they can also be caught with troll, longline, hook and line, pots, gillnets, and other gear.

 - Tribal.
-This component is made up of tribal commercial fishers who have a federally recognized treaty right to fish for federally managed groundfish in their “usual and accustomed” fishing areas.
+This sector is made up of tribal commercial fishers who have a federally recognized treaty right to fish for federally managed groundfish in their “usual and accustomed” fishing areas.
 These tribes, all located in Washington state, include the Quinault, Hoh, Quileute, and Makah.
 Formal allocations to these tribes exist for sablefish, and Pacific whiting.
 Other groundfish species allocations for this sector are decided by annual Council action.

 The Management Context